Redisrupt/mermaid-diagrams/README.md

 # mermaid-diagrams
-A simple chrome extension to add support for [mermaid](http://knsv.github.io/mermaid/index.html) syntax in github pages.
+A simple chrome extension to add support for [mermaid](http://knsv.github.io/mermaid/index.html) syntax in github and bitbucket pages.

 For example add this to any wiki page or markdown file in github